onlitec/OnLi/test/acceptance/README.md

    apt install npm
    ```

-* Go into the git local repository of the Dolibarr version to test.
+* Go into the git local repository of the OnLi version to test.

    ```
-   cd ~/git/dolibarr
+   cd ~/git/onli
    npm install cucumber nightwatch-api nightwatch npm update
    ```